Hereditary Kidney Cancer Syndromes (PDQ®)–Patient Version

 Genetic counseling is a communication process between a specially trained health professional and a person concerned about the genetic risk of disease.

 It is not always easy to determine whether a condition in a family is inherited.
-Genetic counselors and other specially trained health professionals can help patients understand their family medical history, their options for genetic testing, and the risks and benefits of learning genetic information.
+Genetic counselors and other specially trained health professionals can help patients understand their personal and family medical history, their options for genetic testing, and the risks and benefits of learning genetic information.
 If a patient chooses to get genetic testing, it may be done using a sample of blood, saliva, or skin.
 Genetic test results can reveal information about other family members and can create tension in the family.
 Genetic counselors can help people cope with their genetic testing results, including how to discuss the results with family members.

 Whether a person should get tested for hereditary kidney cancer depends on certain factors.